 It is widely agreed that the planet is near or actually in a crisis due to rapidly accelerating climate change.
 If global warming is not stopped very soon, the worldwide rise in average temperature will bring catastrophic numbers of extreme weather events and widespread flooding.

-It is also widely agreed that one important element is addressing this warming is to significantly cut back the emission of carbon dioxide (CO2), a so-called greenhouse gas which is produced when fossil fuels are burnt.
+It is also widely agreed that one important element is addressing this warming is to significantly cut back the emission of carbon dioxide (CO2), a greenhouse gas which is produced when fossil fuels are burnt.
 This means it is very important to ramp up the use of conventional “green energy” sources, such as solar and wind power, and hydroelectric generation.
 In addition to these generally recognized important steps to reducing CO2, there have been some improvements in the safety of nuclear fission power generation.
 However, the safety issues and the issues of long-term radioactive waste storage have not yet been overcome.

 Many estimates, however, show that wind and solar do not have the capacity to provide enough energy to supply the growing needs of the industrializing world.